Quantum Scrambling and State Dependence of the Butterfly Velocity: Definitions of velocities

 Finally for $0 < t < t_0$ and $0 < x < v_0 t$, $f(x, t) / g(x, t)$ is bounded because it is continuous and the region is bounded.
 Hence we've shown that $C > 0$ is well-defined and with $\xi$ appearing in (ii), (iii) is true. \end{proof}

 Henceforth the Lieb-Robinson velocity will be defined as $v_\LR \equiv v_{\LR}^{(1)} = v_{\LR}^{(2)}$.
-The technical uniformity condition is true for examples we know.
-Same proof shows equivalence of two definitions of the butterfly velocity; but for future use only the one corresponding to $v_\LR^{(2)}$ is recorded:
+The technical uniformity condition is true for known examples.
+The same proof shows the equivalence of two definitions of the butterfly velocity.
+For future use only the definition corresponding to $v_\LR^{(2)}$ is recorded:

 where the OTOC $\mathcal{C}_{O_1O_2}(\bx, t; \rho)$ is defined in (\ref{def:OTOC}).
 As the velocity-dependent quantum Lyapunov exponent is defined as in (\ref{def:lyapunov}), an equivalent definition of $v_B$ reads: